Mt. Batulao, a famous beauty of a “beginner” climb, is asked to be boycotted by the mountain climbing groups. Curious, I dared to go and find out why.

 - Inspired?
 Get more Mountain Climbing travel ideas

-- Find and book stays and accommodations in Batangas
+- Find stays and book the best accommodations in Batangas

 - You can also discover more attractions in Batangas